Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

 with buttons = abuttons.ok "Connect"
   \close "Cancel"

-with result = adisplay display, buttons
+with result = adisplay dialog, buttons
   \repeatUntil (button, result) ->
     -- If the user clicked "Cancel", `repeatUntil()`` will return -- without calling this function